Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Tip: Incorporate tall plants into the landscaping to add extra privacy to your property.

 Properly cleaning the outside of a property can instantly make a difference and give it the deep clean it needs.
-This can be done by hiring someone or doing it on your own using a long pressure washing wand.
+This can be done by hiring someone or doing it yourself using a long pressure washing wand.

 Approximate cost: $100 – $300